 It’s finally autumn, the season of golden leaves, crisp air, spooky creatures, delicious food, and Tsukimi.

 Tsukimi was originally held on August 15th according to the old lunar calendar, which was considered the middle of autumn and the best day to view the moon.
 This is why it also goes by the name Jyuugoya (十五夜), meaning “15th night”.
 However, Tsukimi now falls in September or October, and the date changes every year according to the Gregorian calendar.
-For instance, this year (2021), Tsukimi is held on September 21 while next year (2022), it will be held on September 10.
+For instance, Tsukimi was held on September 21 in 2021, September 10 in 2022, and September 29 in 2023.

 Tsukimi is not only associated with moon-viewing, which is a relief when the weather isn’t so kind and clouds are obscuring your view of the moon.
 (This is also a relief for parents who want to get their little ones to bed early!)
 As with many Japanese traditions, it is typically celebrated at home with food, decorations, and song, all of which you can enjoy with your family.
 (And after your child is tuckered out and dreaming of rabbits and mochi, you can relax with some sake while gazing at the moon.)